Mourinho eyes national team job

 "Is Portugal the right team for me?
 Not necessarily."

-Mourinho was in charge at Old Trafford for two and a half years, winning the Europa League, EFL Cup and a Community Shield.
+Mourinho was in charge at Old Trafford for two and a half years, winning the Europa League, Carabao Cup and a Community Shield.

 He is also a two-time Champions League winner after successes with Porto and Inter.